jannatmeem95/PAT-Questions/README.md

 This is the repo containing PAT-Questions.

-The data is stored in `data` folder.
-Currently two snapshots of data is provided under two different subfolders in the `data` folder.  `Dec2023` contains the gold annotated data on Dec 30, 2023 Wikidata and  `Dec2021` contains the gold annotated data on Dec 30, 2021 Wikidata.
+The data is stored in `PAT-data` folder.
+Currently two snapshots of data is provided under two different subfolders in the `PAT-data` folder.  `Dec2023` contains the gold annotated data on Dec 30, 2023 Wikidata and  `Dec2021` contains the gold annotated data on Dec 30, 2021 Wikidata.

 To get the updated answers/annotations to the PAT-Questions based on the present Wikidata at any point in time, run the following command: